mmesiti/git-collaborative/content/same-repository.md

 ### (1) Opening an issue

-This is done through the GitHub web interface.
+This is done through the web interface of your preferred {term}`forge`.
 For example, you could give the name of the recipe you want to add (so that others don't add the same one).
-It is the "Issues" tab.
+- On github.com and codeberg.org: Top row -> the "Issues" tab.
+- On GitLab: Left side -> Plan -> Issues

 ### (2) Create a new branch.

+You have two options:
-If on GitHub, you can make the branch in the web interface ({external:doc}`commits`).
-If working locally, you need {external:doc}`local-workflow`.
+- make the branch in the web interface (CodeRefinery lesson - refresher, for GitHub: {external:doc}`commits` )
+- If working locally, you need to know {external:doc}`how to work locally <local-workflow>`.

+Note: on GitLab, it is possible to create a merge request (and a branch) directly from an issue.

 ### (3) Make a change adding the recipe